VektorTech/jones-store/README.md

 - For future projects, prefer a test-driven approach - Write tests to specify the purpose of each module before coding.
 This way, I can check to ensure that adding new code doesn't trigger hidden side effects or break prior features before shipping to production.

-- Using a `ResizeObserver` is great for checking if an element layout changes.
+- Use `ResizeObserver` to check if an element layout dimensions changes.

 ## Setup